Tech Startup Insurance FAQ

 Q: Why do I need to insure my tech business?

-A: More than half of tech startup companies fail within the first five years, which is due in part to the fact that more than 70 percent of tech startups don’t have cyber liability insurance, putting their stability at serious risk.
+A: Over 50 percent of startup companies fail within the first five years, which is due in part to the fact that more than 73% percent of businesses don’t have cyber liability insurance, putting their stability at serious risk.
 Business insurance may seem like a luxury for your business type, but it’s necessary to protect your data and assets against cyberattacks.

 Besides dealing with cyberattacks, you’ll also need insurance to guard against liability, disgruntled employees, your property, your own life, and much more.
 Read on to discover more about the need for these insurance types.

 Q: What is E&O and Cyber/Network Liability, and why would I need it?

 A: Errors and omissions insurance (E&O) protects you from disgruntled clients; shielding you from claims of negligence and people using your words against you.
 A client may claim that you failed to perform as promised or that their financial loss was caused by an error of omission on your part.
 E&O insurance offers you legal protection for such claims.

 Cyber/Network Liability is insurance that protects the 83 million online companies exposed to security breaches.
 If a network goes down or private information is leaked and money is stolen from private accounts, Cyber/Network liability insurance will protect your assets.
 Essentially it protects you from cyberattacks, and tech startup companies usually add this insurance to an E&O policy to enhance their protection.

 Both of these policies are extremely important for tech start-ups.
 Cyber-attacks and glitches in technology are common, and if you aren’t protected, you’ll experience serious financial repercussions when a client makes a claim.